Sonatype CLM for Maven

 ear files or

-In the following sections, we’ll provide details on these goals and their usage:
+In the following sections, we’ll provide details on the first three goals and their usage:

 Evaluating Project Components with Nexus IQ Server